lauradegroot/play-stop-audio/README.md

 audioplugin
 ===========

-Simple plugin that uses the html5 audio element's pause button as stop
+Was asked to make the html5 audio pause button function as stop but decided to make buttons so that they could be styled.